from zero-waste to net-zero

 forestry facts

-Whether it’s reducing our sector’s emissions, ensuring our forests retain their carbon capture potential, growing our green economy, or providing environmentally friendly alternatives to the products Canadians use every day, we’re doing our part to support a net-zero carbon future.
+Whether it’s reducing our sector’s emissions, helping our forests retain their carbon capture potential, growing our green economy, or providing environmentally friendly alternatives to the products Canadians use every day, we’re doing our part to support a net-zero carbon future.

 30MT